ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-spreading-route-definitions.md

 ## Problem

-You have several modules and want to have each module have it's own route definitions.
+You have several modules and want each module to have it's own route definitions.

 ## Solution

 You're lucky.
 AngularJS allows each module to have its own route definition.
 Every module can have its own config function with an injected `$routeProvider` service.
-With that you prevent one big monolithic route definition.
+With that, you prevent one big monolithic route definition.

     angular.module('cookbookRecipes', []).config(function ($routeProvider) {
         $routeProvider.when('/recipes', { ... });